roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/AEP non-volatile storage volumes/Use AEP in ACK clusters.md

           storageClassName: pmem-lvm
         ```

-        To schedule the PVC to an AEP node, add the following annotation to the PVC configurations: `annotations: volume.kubernetes.io/selected-node`.
+        To schedule the PVC to a specific AEP node, add the following annotation to the PVC configurations: `annotations: volume.kubernetes.io/selected-node`.

     2. Deploy an application.